tytydraco/yessleep/out/The_Pit.md

 There was something off about John.
 Even in the dark he looked noticeably more haggard than the last time I saw him.
 His mere presence made me uncomfortable, but as much as I didn’t want to be around him any longer I wanted to haul this debris to the dump even less.

 John picks up a bag and rushes off in the direction of his yard.
 I pick up a bag and follow slowly behind.
 By the time I catch up to John he’d already dumped the contents of his bag in the pit.
 I walk up to the edge of the pit and John races past me, presumably back to the pile of bags sitting by the van.
 I lean over the edge of the pit and peer into it.
 It’s definitely gotten bigger.
-Leafs, debris, and dirty water swirl around slowly inside.
+Leaves, debris, and dirty water swirl around slowly inside.
 It’s not nearly as full as it was the last time I saw it.
 It must be growing faster than he’s been filling it.
 But is it just going to keep growing?
 I watch, bewildered, as the leafs and muck swirl around inside.
 It’s somewhat hypnotic, pulling my gaze.
 Something about it fills me with a sense of unease.
 It shouldn’t be here, and I shouldn’t be near it.
 Still, I can’t help watching it with morbid curiosity.

 “Don’t get too close.”
 John says, as he runs up with another bag.
 “You don’t want to fall in.”